BuildACell/liposome-kit/txtl-liposome_water-in-oil.md

 * Rinse with PBS 3X.
 Add 0.5 mL of final buffer from above to chamber.
 Add 10 uL of vesicle sample to chamber, let settle over a few minutes.
 Image on scope with green and red channels.

+  ### Acknowledgments:
+  This work was possible thank to NSF Research Coordination Network, award number 1901145.